dsanson/termpdf/README.md

 `pbcopy`, which will only work on OSX).
 Tweak the key commands as you see fit.

 # Known issues

+X11 support is not very good.
+It seems like the w3mimgdisplay command is far more prone to break with incomplete png images(?) and so throws a lot more errors.
+Also, positioning images within tmux is very unreliable, and I don't understand how to clear images once drawn.

 Various events, like resizing panes, can cause tmux to overwrite the displayed page.
 Use the 'refresh display' command (`r`) to fix this.